When to carry out your ERP system update

 Access to more functionality

-Finally, updating to the latest version of your ERP software gives you access to better capabilities and expanded functionality, opening up opportunities for automation, efficiency savings and integrations that you could not have achieved before.
+Finally, updating to the latest version of your ERP software gives you access to better capabilities and expanded functionality.
+This will open opportunities for automation, efficiency savings and integrations that you could not have achieved before.

 Whether or not you need this functionality will be addressed during your ERP requirements assessment.

-That being said, newer ERP systems bring a number of features that many businesses would benefit from, such as the ability to host in the cloud, increased mobility, better usability, and of course, improved speed!
+That being said, newer ERP systems bring a number of features that many businesses would benefit from.
+Examples are the ability to host in the cloud, increased mobility, better usability, and of course, improved speed!

-And that is without even going into more specific modules and business functions and the technologies which will enhance those.
+And that is without going into more specific modules and business functions that such technologies will enhance.

-Whether or not you need to update your ERP system is really down to your business and its specific needs and goals.
+The timing of your ERP system update is really down to your business and its specific needs and goals.